ryanatkn/svelte-intersect/README.md

 <div use:intersect={(intersecting, el, disconnect) => /* ... */}>
 ```

-Pass `count: 1` to disconnect after `el` enters and leaves the viewport 1 time, similar to 'once':
+Pass `count: 1` to disconnect after `el` enters and leaves the viewport 1 time, similar to 'once' for an event:

 ```svelte
 <div use:intersect={{